CBD oil is taking the medical industry, and the entire United States, by storm.

 Designed for external use, topical CBD combines with the CB2 receptors found in the skin, providing potential relief without enter the bloodstream.

-On the surface, CBD oil and chiropractic care seem like a match made in heaven.
+On the surface, CBD products and chiropractic care seem like a match made in heaven.

-Both treat the central nervous system, both treat pain, and neither come with the unwanted side effects that painkillers have.
+Both treat pain and neither comes with the unwanted effects that painkillers have.

-Even if you're not in pain, it can still be beneficial to visit a chiropractor.
+Even if you're not in pain, it can still be beneficial to seek a chiropractor.

 We discussed that more in the blog post here.

-It may be beneficial to use CBD oil between chiropractic sessions as a dietary supplement to help speed up your recovery or amplify your results.
+It may be beneficial to use Cannabidiol between chiropractic sessions as a dietary supplement to help speed up your recovery or amplify your results.

-Keep in mind that CBD oil is not a medication.
-It's a supplement similar to an omega-3 or magnesium supplement, that has huge potential to enhance the function of your endocannabinoid system.
+Keep in mind that CBD is not a medication.
+It's a supplement similar to an omega-3 or magnesium supplement.

 If you enjoyed this article, you should check these out: